Eigenvalue falls in thin broken quantum strips: First numerical experiments

 \section{First numerical experiments}

-In this section, we present some numerics to get an intuition of the phenomena.
+In this section, we present some numerics to get an intuition of the dependence of the spectrum of $A^\eps$ with respect to $\eps$.
 In the case $\alpha=0$, we can use decomposition in Fourier series.
 For the first eigenvalues, we find

+In particular, the eigenfunctions decompose on the fundamental mode in the transverse direction and can have several oscillations in the longitudinal direction.
 Notice that all eigenvalues move to $+\infty$ as $O(\eps^{-2})$ when $\eps$ tends to zero.
 This is expected in this thin geometry due to the Dirichlet conditions on the horizontal parts of the boundary and will be true for all $\alpha\in(-\pi/2;\pi/2)$.
 To get an idea of what happens for $\alpha\ne0$, we can solve numerically (\ref{MainProblem}), for example by using a finite element method.

 In Figure \ref{SpectrumVsAlpha}--\ref{SpectrumVsAlphaZoom}, we display the first eigenvalues of (\ref{MainProblem}) obtained with \texttt{Freefem++} (see \cite{Hech12}) with respect to $\alpha\in(-0.48\pi;0.48\pi)$ for a fixed small $\eps$ (we take $\eps=0.02$).
-First we observe that the spectrum is approximately the same if we replace $\alpha$ by $-\alpha$.
+First, we observe that the spectrum is approximately the same if we replace $\alpha$ by $-\alpha$.
 This is due to the fact that as $\eps$ tends to zero, $\mathrm{T}^\eps(\alpha)$ and $\mathrm{T}^\eps(-\alpha)$ are asymptotically congruent.
 For this reason, in the following we shall assume that $\alpha\ge0$.
 We also note that at certain particular $\alpha$, an eigenvalue dives below $\pi^2/\eps^2$, a quantity that what we will call the normalized threshold and which is marked by the horizontal red dotted line (see in particular around $\alpha=1.32$ in Figure \ref{SpectrumVsAlphaZoom}).
 The first goal of this work is to explain this property.
-Additionally, we remark that the second eigenvalue which dives below $\pi^2/\eps^2$ when $\alpha>0$ increases dives much rapidly that the first one.
-This is also a point that we want to understand.
+Additionally, we remark that the second eigenvalue which dives below $\pi^2/\eps^2$ when $\alpha>0$ increases, dives much more rapidly than the first one.
+This is also a point that we want to understand.\\

 Finally in Figure \ref{FigEigenfunctions}, we display eigenfunctions associated with the five first eigenvalues of $A^\eps$ again for $\eps=0.02$ and for three different values of $\alpha$.
 Depending on $\alpha$, we see that we can have or not eigenfunctions which are localized in a neighborhood of the tip of the trapezoid.
 We will explain why below.